Lednerb/AutoBlue-MS17-010/README.md

 Starting listener...
 ```

-## PWN:
+## Test:
-If you have completed the USAGE steps, now you're ready to PWN the target.
+If you have completed the USAGE steps, now you're ready to Test the target.

 run: